-Implications for the Legal Case

 Using Biocapacity metrics to analyze land in a legal case can provide a perspective on the relationships between communities and lands and waters that they steward and which have sustained them.
 However, legal decisions are also influenced by history, precedents, and cultural factors which should simultaneously be considered.
 As the case progresses into phase two, research on Biocapacity may be able to provide a broader understanding of the different types of land involved and their associated regenerative capacity and biological productivity.
 The same methodology derived from this case study can also be used to inform policy discussions on any area of land.
 Biocapacity can provide context to the environmental significance of an area, which can also influence decisions made regarding urban and rural development, land use planning, and conservation.
 This methodology can also be used to calculate Biocapacity on a smaller, more localized scale.
 Such calculations could benefit from local data potentially sourced from community members.
 Biocapacity is often calculated on national scales.
 The development of this methodology which calculates it for a smaller region would provide a better understanding of the ecological significance of the land in that specific area.
 It could also be used as a comparison tool for assessing the biological productivity of different communities and regions.

 Saugeen Ojibway Nation’s land claim case intersects history, law, and the environment.
 By integrating geomatics techniques in combination with Ecological Footprint and Biocapacity methodology, this research can be used as a case study to be applied to other legal cases or parcels of land.
 The quantification of a region’s Biocapacity can be used as a form of environmental assessment, which can inform a more comprehensive understanding of the territory's ecological significance.